rachelproject/eos-justice/README.md

 systemctl unmask eos-autoupdater.service

 A slightly cleaner way of disabling automatic updates is to copy /usr/share/eos-updater/eos-autoupdater.conf to /etc/eos-updater/ and change `LastAutomaticStep=3` to `LastAutomaticStep=1`, so that way the user will know when an update is available, it just won't be applied automatically.

+## Resize Disk
+when putting the smaller (240GB) Clonezilla image on a 480GB drive

+terminal
+sudo parted
+resizepart
+fix
+3
+yes
+479GB
+quit

+then in terminal
+sudo resize2fs /dev/sda3

+reboot and check df -h